anitatehrani/Vulnerabilities-Scanner/README.md

 Setting up the services
 The vulnerability scanner can check for vulnerabilities in Apache, WordPress, and MySQL services.
 Here's how you can set up these services for testing:

-- Apache:
+#### Apache
-Install Apache using your package manager.
+1. Install Apache using your package manager.
 For example, on Ubuntu, you can use `sudo apt install apache2`.
-Check the Apache version by running `apache2 -v`.
+2. Check the Apache version by running `apache2 -v`.

-- WordPress:
+#### WordPress:
-Download the latest version of WordPress from the official website.
+1. Download the latest version of WordPress from the [official website](https://wordpress.org/download/).
-Extract the downloaded file to the Apache document root (usually /var/www/html).
+2. Extract the downloaded file to the Apache document root (usually /var/www/html).
-Follow the instructions in the wp-admin/install.php script to set up WordPress.
+3. Follow the instructions in the wp-admin/install.php script to set up WordPress.

-- MySQL:
+#### MySQL
-Install MySQL using your package manager.
+1. Install MySQL using your package manager.
 For example, on Ubuntu, you can use `sudo apt install mysql-server`.
-Check the MySQL version by running `mysql -V`.
+2. Check the MySQL version by running `mysql -V`.

-## Live Demonstration
-For the live demonstration, you will need to have Apache, WordPress, and MySQL installed and running on your machine.
-Follow the instructions in the "Setting up the services" section to set up these services.
-Once the services are set up, you can use the vulnerability scanner to check for vulnerabilities.
-Here's how:
-1. Open a terminal and navigate to the project directory.
-2. Run the script with the command **php Service.php**.
-3. The script will fetch the vulnerability data from the NVD's CVE API and save it to a file named **vulnerabilities_<service_type>.txt**.

 ## Understanding the Code
 The main functionality of the vulnerability scanner is contained in the **Service.php** file.
 This file defines a **Service** class that represents a service to be scanned for vulnerabilities.